niravcodes/niravcodes.github.io/_posts/2019-02-14-writing-huffman-compression-in-cpp.md

 # The Implementation

 The implementation is really the simplest I could find.
 It is very slow and not optimized for anything.
 The alphabets are _always_ bytes, for the sake of simplicity.
 This means that the 'chunk of data' that I talked about is always a single byte.

+Follow [this link](https://github.com/niravcodes/huffman_compression) to see the full code in GitHub.

 Here is how it compressed a file: